-In December 2022, we entered into a secured credit facility agreement with Kline Hill Partners IV SPV LLC and Kline Hill Partners Opportunity IV SPV LLC.
-The secured credit facility agreement, which matures in April 2023, allows us to borrow up to 70% of the net amount of our eligible vendor purchase orders with a maximum amount of \$10.0 million at any point in time.
+In December 2022, we entered into a secured credit facility agreement with Kline Hill Partners IV SPV LLC and Kline Hill Partners Opportunity IV SPV LLC ("Secured Credit Facility").
+The Secured Credit Facility agreement allows us to borrow up to 70% of the net amount of our eligible vendor purchase orders with a maximum amount of \$10.0 million at any point in time.
 The purchase orders are backed by relevant customer sales orders which serve as collateral.
-The amounts drawn under the secured credit facility may be reborrowed provided that the aggregate borrowing does not exceed \$20.0 million.
-The repayment under the secured credit facility is the borrowed amount multiplied by 1.15x if repaid within 75 days and borrowed amount multiplied by 1.175x if repaid after 75 days.
+The amounts drawn under the Secured Credit Facility may be reborrowed provided that the aggregate borrowing does not exceed \$20.0 million.
+The repayment under the Secured Credit Facility is the borrowed amount multiplied by 1.15x if repaid within 75 days and borrowed amount multiplied by 1.175x if repaid after 75 days.
 We may prepay any borrowed amount without premium or penalty.
-Under the original terms, the secured credit facility agreement was due to mature in April 2023.
+Under the original terms, the Secured Credit Facility agreement was due to mature in April 2023.
 We are in the process of amending the secured credit facility agreement to extend its maturity date.

-At October 1, 2023, the outstanding net debt amounted to \$11.7 million, including accrued financing cost of \$4.1 million, compared to December 31, 2022, where the outstanding net debt amounted to \$5.6 million, including accrued financing cost of \$0.1 million.
+At March 31, 2024, the outstanding net debt amounted to \$12.7 million, including accrued financing cost of \$5.0 million compared to December 31, 2023, the balance outstanding was \$12.2 million, including accrued financing cost of \$4.5 million.
+We recognized interest expense of \$0.5 million related to the Secured Credit Facility during the thirteen-weeks ended March 31, 2024.